DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 large circle

 ..
 Attention::
-    If using the large circle orientation function inside the calibration, the operator can turn the chessboard or camera in 180 degrees from -90 to 90 depending on the application type as shown in the picture.
+    If using the large circle orientation function inside the calibration, you can turn the chessboard or camera in 180 degrees from -90 to 90 depending on the application type as shown in the picture.
 For Eye-to-hand, the camera is placed in the center.
 The arrow shows the direction of the chessboard (Eye-to-hand) or the camera (Eye-in-hand) should be facing at each pose location.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/image/Picture25.png
     :width: 80%